jsandbrook/home_maintenance/README.md

   - How often it needs to be done
   - Select the interval period (Defaults to days)
   - The last time you did it (Optional.
 If omitted will be today)
+  - Select an NFC tag (Optional.
+Will mark the task complete when scanned)
+  - Select an icon (Optional)
   - Click **Add Task**
 - Tasks will show if they are due or overdue
 - Click **Complete** to reset the Last Performed date to today